 An important distinction exists between longevity and education, on the one hand, and per capita income, on the other.
-The former are measures of achievement but also of capability: namely, avoiding premature death or ignorance.
+The former are measures of achievement, but also of capability: namely, avoiding premature death or ignorance.
 This is not true of the latter.
-Per capita income is not the ultimate object for individuals, it just represents an input that can be turned into a capability: being able to live a full, meaningful life.
+Per capita income is not the ultimate object for individuals; it just represents an input that can be turned into a capability: being able to live a full, meaningful life.
 This implies that being able to command resources is one ingredient in an individual's ability to lead a freer life.
-That is why per capita income enters the index at a declining rate, since, in terms of capabilities, its return diminishes as its level raises.10 In the HDI, the transformed income index is also intended to provide a surrogate for well-being dimensions aside from health and knowledge.11
+That is why per capita income enters the index at a declining rate, since, in terms of capabilities, its return diminishes as its level rises.
+9 In the HDI, the transformed income index is also intended to provide a surrogate for dimensions of well-being aside from health and knowledge.
+10

-10 Anand and Sen, 'Income Component', p.
+9 Anand and Sen, 'Income component', p.
 100.

 Although conceptually unaltered, the composition of the HDI has varied over time.
-In 2010, the Human Development Report introduced major changes in the indicators used to represent two of the dimensions of human development.12 For education, the expected years of schooling for a school-age child and the mean years of schooling among the population aged 25 and older were combined using an unweighted arithmetic average.13 In the income, purchasing-power-parity [PPP] adjusted per capita Gross National Income (GNI) replaced PPP-adjusted GDP per head.
-This represented an improvement as GNI captures the income accruing to residents of a country, not just the income produced in the country regardless the share retained at home.
+In 2010, the Human development report introduced major changes in the indicators used to represent two of the dimensions of human development.
+For education, the expected years of schooling for a school-aged child and the mean years of schooling among the population aged 25 years and over were combined using an unweighted arithmetic average.
+In income, purchasing-power-parity-(PPP-) adjusted per capita gross national income (GNI) replaced PPP-adjusted GDP per capita.
+This represented an improvement as GNI captures the income accruing to residents of a country, not just the income produced in the country regardless of the share retained at home.
 In health, measured by life expectancy at birth, no changes were made.